International Innovation Management

 2. and, within the course of the first professional qualification, proof of knowledge in the following fields to the following extent (e.g. through official module descriptions of the higher education institution):

-• Management - at least 20 ECTS with an average grade of at least 2.3
+• Management - at least 20 ECTS

-• Mathematics/Statistics - at least 10 ECTS with an average grade of at least 2.7
+• Mathematics/Statistics - at least 10 ECTS

-3. Proof of English proficiency (at least B2 according to the European Framework of Reference for Languages)
+3. Proof of English proficiency (at least B2+ according to the European Framework of Reference for Languages)

-• Relevant professional work experience (internship) before starting the degree programme (internships within the framework of an undergraduate degree shall be credited)
+4. Relevant professional work experience (internship) before starting the degree programme (internships within the framework of an undergraduate degree shall be credited)

 An admissions commission decides about the fulfilment of the qualified requirements.